sumiran35/catalyst/README.md

 SEARCH: ATJS Catalyst

+USE: DEEPSEEK R1 T2 CHIMERA FROM OPENROUTER
+(OTHER MODEL SUPPORT COMING SOON)

 Catalyst is a **Visual Studio Code extension** that aims to bridge the gap between AI-assisted coding and genuine understanding.
 With the rise of AI-generated code snippets, developers often copy-paste solutions without fully grasping how they work.